 Can't Stop, Won't Stop: Reading with Active Toddlers

-Grace and I have had the opportunity to talk to a few different groups of parents since we launched Cosmic (almost a year ago – we turn one in October!).
-One topic that comes up in nearly every conversation with parents of toddlers: I know reading together at a young age is key, but how can my child reap the benefits if they can't sit down long enough to finish a board book?
+Grace and I have had the opportunity to talk to a few different groups of parents since we launched Cosmic (almost a year ago—we turn one in October!).
+One topic that comes up in nearly every conversation with parents of toddlers: I know reading together at a young age is key, but how can my child reap the benefits if they can't even sit down long enough to finish a board book?

 One of my biggest takeaways from my Montessori training is the connection between an active body and an active brain.
 While toddler parents can often feel discouraged by the results of recent studies regarding the benefits of reading, it's important to remember just what make these results so powerful.
 Books are a big part of the equation, but certainly not the whole story.

 While finishing a book with kids at this age is key for closure (and other reasons I won't get into in this particular post), it's also important to read your child's body language.
 Are they extra-wiggly during story time because something else is holding their attention?
-Are you trying to read before bed but they're either not tired enough or overtired?
+Are you trying to read before bed and they're not tired enough?
+Overtired?